sunnyRavindra/Botcat/README.md

 ### Todo
 1. Docker Mastery with Kubernetes+Swarm
-   - chapter 18 -> never revisit this course before this chapter.
+   - chapter 18 -> All Videos before this chapter is useless
 2. Docker and Kubernetes
-   - Chapter 2  -> never revisit this course before this chapter.
+   - Chapter 5  -> All Videos before this chapter is useless
 3. Revisit
    - https://www.docker.com/products/telepresence-for-docker/